 If your child wants to use a headset (which allows real time conversations using microphones and headphones), discuss their reasons and decide together whether you’re comfortable with this.
 If you decide they can use a headset, you could ask that they use it within your earshot so that you can be aware of the conversations that they are having.

-Encourage your child to tell you if anything makes them uncomfortable or upset while using their games console, and make sure they know what to do if anyone they only know online asks to meet up, for photos or videos of them, or asks them where they live – to say no and speak to a trusted adult immediately.
+Encourage your child to tell you if anything makes them uncomfortable or upset while using their games console.
+Also make sure they know what to do if anyone they only know online asks to meet up, for photos or videos of them or asks them where they live – to say no and speak to a trusted adult immediately.

 It is usually possible to link your gaming profile to a social media profile, such as Facebook.
 This may make your identity more visible to others, so your child should avoid doing this.

 Although it is possible to limit a young person’s interaction with strangers when gaming online, it is very likely that they will come into contact with a stranger in some way.
 Remind your child that they should avoid accepting private messages from strangers.
 In any group chats or if using a headset they should not give away personal information, such as their full name, where they live or go to school, etc.